ThePooN/bancho.js/README.md

 ```
 Ghouru: notice me senpai
 ```
-This library doesn't limit iself to sending messages though!
+This library doesn't limit itself to sending messages though!
 It also has **complete multiplayer support** and the ability of firing API requests from BanchoUser objects, and much more! **Learn more with the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**

 # Contributing